 If there’s one thing most moms have down to a science, it’s giving ourselves a good old guilt trip.
 From unsolicited advice (thanks but no thanks, random lady in the supermarket) to social media angst (apparently everyone else’s children eat green vegetables)—guilt creeps into so many facets of our lives.

 That’s why we asked our Facebook community to share their tips for letting go of mom guilt (or just not giving AF), and advice from family and friends that helps them keep things in perspective.
 What better way to cut ourselves some collective slack than hearing words of wisdom from fellow moms in the trenches?

 Mom Guilt About Feeding

 “Our pediatrician could tell I was majorly struggling with breastfeeding.
 His advice has stuck with me and I go back to it often.
 He gently reminded me that there is one thing that is so important for a baby, a happy mama.” – Erin R.

 “What I learned and what I like to tell any new mom….
 Do what’s best for you and your baby.
 That’s the bottom line.
 Healthy is best….
-Fed is best… let the guilt go ladies… it’s so damaging to your relationship with your baby and your significant other.” – Steffeni M.
+Fed is best.” – Steffeni M.